pospisilboh/Memgraph/Forename/ForenameServer/README.md

 <font size = 3>

 1. <a href="#Flask application server">Flask application server</a>
-2. <a href="#Flask application server on the IBM cloud foundry environment">Flask application server on the IBM cloud foundry environment</a>
+2. <a href="#Flask application server on the IBM Cloud Foundry">Flask application server on the IBM Cloud Foundry</a>
-3. <a href="#Flask application server on the GCP App Engine environment">Flask application server on the GCP App Engine environment</a>
+3. <a href="#Flask application server on the GCP App Engine">Flask application server on the GCP App Engine</a>

 </font>
 </div>